justinmk/guh.nvim/README.md

 1. Show `gh` output in a `:terminal` buffer.
 2. Set keymaps on the buffer.
 3. PR diff comments are loaded in a 'scrollbind' split window.
+4. View CI logs.
-4. (TODO) Fetch the git data into `.git` (without doing a checkout).
+5. (TODO) Fetch the git data into `.git` (without doing a checkout).
-5. (TODO) When viewing the diff, user can navigate to the git object (file) without doing a checkout.
+6. (TODO) When viewing the diff, user can navigate to the git object (file) without doing a checkout.
-6. (TODO) PR comments will display on relevant git objects.
+7. (TODO) PR comments will display on relevant git objects.

 ## Development